nicbou/nicolasbouliane.com/frontend/content/projects/immigration-office-wait-times.md

 By giving people a clear timeline of their residence permit application, their journey becomes more predictable, and much less stressful.
 It does not speed up the process, but it helps people plan around it.

 So I have built [a tool](https://allaboutberlin.com/guides/auslanderbehorde-wait-times) that collects reports from readers and measures wait times by department and residence permit type.
+There is [a separate page](https://allaboutberlin.com/guides/citizenship-wait-times) to measure citizenship wait times.

 ## Why I built this